hemanthmunireddy/portfolio/README.md

 **Automation Controls Engineer @ Global Vacuum Products (_March 2023 - Nov 2023_)**

 -	Developed Function Blocks for valve loading/unloading, Level sensors on Siemens TIA Portal for vacuum impregnation plant project.
--	Created PLC code for pneumatic pick and place machines and conveyor system, enhancing material transfer efficiency.
+-	Created PLC code for pneumatic pick and place machines and conveyor system for manual mode of operation.
 -	Developed intuitive HMI screens for vacuum furnaces on Ignition, displaying current equipment state.
--	Troubleshoot hardware, software, and wiring issues to reduce downtime and improve system reliability.
+-	Performed CNC programming for milling and turning operations using FANUC Dosbox simulation software.
-- Gained hands on exposure in working with pneumatics, sensors, actuators and industrial networks.
+- Created SQL tables to store and organize machine data from sensors and valves, enabling data collection for monitoring and analysis.